ritika2502/Cognitive-Documentation/Content/en-us/Computer-vision/Vision-API-Overview.md

-#Computer Vision API Version 1.0
+- Detect human faces and return their coordinates in the image. #Computer Vision API Version 1.0

-Computer Vision cloud-based API provides developers with access to advanced algorithms for processing images and returning information.
+The cloud-based Computer Vision API provides developers with access to advanced algorithms for processing images and returning information.
 By uploading an image or specifying an image URL, Microsoft Computer Vision algorithms can analyze visual content in different ways based on inputs and user choices.
 With the Computer Vision API users can analyze images to:
 - Tag images based on content.
 - Categorize images.
 - Identify the type and quality of images.
+- Detect human faces and return their coordinates.
 - Recognize domain specific content.
 - Generate descriptions of the content.
 - Use optical character recognition to identify text found in images.
 - Distinguish color schemes.
 - Flag adult content.
-- Detect human faces and return their coordinates in the image.
 - Crop photos to be used as thumbnails.

 ###Requirements